Outback Steakhouse Copycat Bleu Cheese Pecan Chopped Salad made with mixed greens & cinnamon pecans tossed in a Bleu cheese vinaigrette.

 I used two 14-ounce bags of lettuce and this recipe is enough for 5-6 servings as a side salad or 3-4 servings as a dinner salad.
 I also had some roasted chicken leftover so I added it to the top of my salad and ate it for lunch and dinner that day.

-This Bleu Cheese Pecan Chopped Salad was delicious and tasted just like the restaurant version. ~Enjoy!
+I’ve never tried other salads at Outback, but this Bleu Cheese Pecan Chopped Salad was delicious and tasted just like the restaurant version. ~Enjoy!

 Sign up for my weekly newsletter and receive a FREE eBook!